redis/redis-doc/topics/modules-blocking-ops.md

         RedisModule_UnblockClient(bc,NULL);
     }

-The above command blocks the client ASAP, spawining a thread that will wait a second and will unblock the client.
+The above command blocks the client ASAP, spawning a thread that will wait a second and will unblock the client.
 Let's check the reply and timeout callbacks, which are in our case very similar, since they just reply the client with a different reply type.